ababa831/testcode_training/README.md

 # testcode_training

 I am learning how to write testcodes such as unittest, doctest and so on.
-The repository will be uploaded testcode examples using simple modules
+The repository will be uploaded testcode examples using simple modules.

 ## Modules